mrehaan/background/README.md

-Adds a black background to the video feed please

-please install this package:
+Adds a black background to the video feed install this package:

 npm install @mediapipe/selfie_segmentation